nimbleapproach/argo-demo/kustomizehelloworld/README.md

 Then for deployments to other environments kustomize has the concept of overlays, i.e. we overlay patches and any extra resources over the base definition in order to come up with a new one.
 The convention for overlays appears to be to create them in the folder *overlays/namespace* so in this repo we have *overlays/hw-prod* which will contain our modifications for prod.

-Here you will find another *kustomization.yaml* file, in this file, we link the resources from base, you can also link any additional resources you want to create (not shown here), patches for resources defined by the base definition, and overrides for container images.
+Here you will find another *kustomization.yaml* file, in this file, we link the resources from base, you can also link any additional resources you want to create (ingress in this case), patches for resources defined by the base definition, and overrides for container images.
 There are also 2 ways to define patches, inline and by file, both are included in this example.
 In this example we have 2 patches:
 1. Inline patch: Targets the deployment definition and replaces the dns label annotation with a new one for prod
 2. File patch: Targets the service definition and replaces an environment variable value with a different value